PankajBarai/Projects/README.md

 Dataset is available on Kaggle [link](https://www.kaggle.com/shivamb/netflix-shows).
-It contains information about the NetFlix movies and TV shows.It includes the information about type of the movie,title	of the movie, director name,	cast,	country,	date_added,	release_year,rating of the movie, duration,	listed_in and descriptionthe.
+It contains information about the NetFlix movies and TV shows.It includes the information about type of the movie,title	of the movie, director name,	cast,	country,date_added,	release_year,rating of the movie, duration,	listed_in and descriptionthe.
 We will analyze this dataset and draw some conclusions.

 ****Libraries used:**** Pandas, Numpy , Matplotlib, Seaborn , Ploty, Wordcloud....